 42 percent of consumers walk away from the brand in frustration.
 One in five (21 percent) never come back.

-Consumers’ expectations that brand purpose will align with their personal values pose a challenge for US companies.
-But these expectations also present an opportunity for companies to demonstrate competitive agility by building more differentiated, authentic and profitable relationships with customers.
+Consumers’ expectations of brands aligning with their personal values is a challenge for companies.
+But these expectations also present an opportunity for companies to demonstrate competitive agility by building more authentic and profitable relationships with customers.

 Strategy examined the beliefs and expectations of 5,000+ urban consumers in 11 US cities.

 Click on a pin to see insights by city:

 Who does your brand belong to?